CedarTough/Data-Structures-Final-Project/README.txt

 able to play against it.
 While the current algorithm may be lacking in more niche features, I believe I have built a solid groundwork for an algorithm that can play my game.
 In the future, I hope to add more synergy types between characters.
 The algorithm is currently exponential compared to the number of plys.
-As such, I want the algorithm to sometimes behave greedily and skip steps to help with runtime.
+As such, I want the algorithm to sometimes behave greedily and reduce the search space to help with runtime.
 In the long term, I hope to train an actual AI trained on real players that will be able to make in-game decisions.